colbyj/bride-of-frankensystem/README.md

 * `flask` - The web framework that BOF is based off of.
 * `sqlalchemy` - An object-relational manager that is used for database table definitions and query access.
-* `flask-sqlalchemy` - A bridge between Flask and SQLAlchemy
+* `flask-sqlalchemy` - A bridge between Flask and SQLAlchemy.
+* `flask-compressed` - To support the compressed files that Unity WebGL builds use.
 * `eventlet` - This is used as the production (live) web server, as an alternative to Flask's built in web server or the Apache web server.
 * `toml` - The configuration files use the toml format.
+* `crawlerdetect` - To detect web crawlers so that they don't get counted as actual participants.
+* `pandas` - Used to process data for the export and for the results preview.

 Installing and Running BOFS